reklawth/python_ws/inher_subtype_polymorphism/README.md

 ### Inconsistent MROs

 One outcome of the C3 algorithm is that not all inheritance declarations are allowed in Python.
 Some base-class declarations will violate C3 and Python will refuse to compile them.

+# super()

+Given a method resolution order and a class C in that MRO, super() gives you an object which resolves methods usng only the part of the MRO which comes after C.

+In other words, super() does not work iwth the base-classes of a class, but instead it works with the MRO of the type of the ovject on which a method was originally invoked.

+super() can be called in several forms.
+All of them return a so-called super proxy object.
+You can call any method on a super proxy, and it will route that call to the correct method implementation if one exists.

+There are two high-level types of super proxies, bound and unbound.
+Bound proxies are bound to instances or class objects.
+Unbound proxies are not connect to any instance.
+Unbound proxies ar primarily an implementation detail for other Python features.
+They seem to be considered insignificant.

+## class-bound proxies

+To create a class-bound proxy use this form:

+`super(base-class, derived-class)`

+Here, both arguments are class objects.
+The second class must be a subclass of (or the same class as) the first argument.

+When you invode a method on the proxy here is what happens:
+1. Python finds the MRO for derived-class
+2. It then finds base-class in that MRO
+3. It takes everything after base-class in the MRO and finds the first class in that sequence with a method name matching the request.